rohammosalli/python-app/README.md

 docker tag jenkins rohammosalli/jenkins:lts docker push rohammosalli/jenkins:lts
 ```
-What I did ?

 I Build my custom Image because I need Helm and Kubectl command and copying my Kubernetes certificate to the Jenkins VM, for security we need setup SSH Key-based authentication and whitelist the specific IP's need to access to this machine.

-I just used Jenkins Master, It's not recommended but in Production, we need some Jenkins Slave to do to our jobs
+###### I just used Jenkins Master, It's not recommended but in Production, we need some Jenkins Slave to do to our jobs

 ```bash
 docker run   -u root   --rm   -d   -p 8080:8080   -p 50000:50000   -v jenkins-data2:/var/jenkins_home   -v /var/run/docker.sock:/var/run/docker.sock -v /root/.kube:/root/.kube   rohammosalli/jenkins:lts
 ```

-this part of docker run -v ```/root/.kube:/root/.kube``` will mount our Kubernetes certificate from Jenkins host to the Jeknins container
+This part of docker run ```-v /root/.kube:/root/.kube``` will mount our Kubernetes certificate from Jenkins host to the Jeknins container

-Then I wrote my Jenkinsfile to Run Pipeline it's very simple because I didn't have any advanced experience with Jenkins, Bu I know we can use Built-in variable and shared library to make our Jekninsfile reusable for other Project and also
+Then I wrote my Jenkinsfile to Run Pipeline it's very simple, because I didn't have any advanced experience with Jenkins, But I know we can use``` Built-in variable``` and ```shared library``` to make our Jekninsfile reusable for other Project.